AxelLavielle/BabelFish/README.md

 # BabelFish
 BabelFish is a log system that have for purpose to be logging from all languages and to be reading &amp; rotating &amp; parsing logs.
 Next step will also be to monitor the processes that logs something.
+I started this project inside the Scortex entreprise during my internship, and I will continue to develop and maintain it during the next years.

 ### Actually contains:
 - libraries for Python, Bash, C, C++ and Javascript(NodeJS)